mikehuntemann/9x16/03-reframing-the-frame/02-doing-9x16.md

 Throughout the next 6 weeks, I tracked every topic, every video, that would cross my screen, what I was intuitively "drifting" towards.
 I compressed them into the major themes and topics as well as into “personal”, "technical", "methodical" and “institutional” categories.
 The bottomline is: I am somehow obsessed with databases, knowledge management, archiving and documenting.

 This was also overwhelming in itself, so I read "The Craft of Research" (19.09.2018) and looked for methods in the field of academic research and learn about their approaches.
 I closed the book after the sentence "Don't use the internet for your research."
 Error 404, Answers Not Found.
-One could argue that academic research doesn't like internet references.
+One could argue that academic research doesn't like internet references or any references that are not "stable".
+This is interesting.
-This is interesting, but more to that later.

 > I am studying the methods and processes of data collection and management because I want to find out if there are basic underlying principles in order to help other researchers to handle digital complexity with a set of tools.